JNRowe/jnrowe-misc/doc/contributing.rst

-The format is identical to that defined in :manpage:`portage(5)` with the addition of the ``X-Removal`` tag that is used by the :program:`support/gen_removal.py` script to create org-mode_ compatible data files.
+The format is identical to that defined in :manpage:`portage(5)` with the addition of the ``X-Removal`` tag that is used by the :program:`support/gen_removal.py` script to create an org-mode_ compatible data file.

-A simple, but important, extension that makes it easier to keep on top of admin tasks.
+A simple, but important, extension that makes it easier to keep on top of important admin tasks.

 :file:`distutils.eclass` usage
 ------------------------------